leopoldodonnell/k8s-loadtest/README.md

 <p align='center'><img align="center" src="load-test.jpg" width="50%" height="50%"></p>

-Kubernetes enables the rapid deployment of server-based applications on top of elastic infrastructure that can scale with your needs.
-In important part of a rapid continuous deployment strategy includes proof that your application can scale and remain stable under load.
-This project includes a re-usable container image build and a re-usable deployment configuration that will get you load-testing on your Kubernetes clusters in no time.
+Kubernetes enables rapid deployment of server-based applications on top of elastic infrastructure that can scale with your needs.
+An important part of a rapid continuous deployment strategy includes proof that your application can scale and remain stable under load.
+This project includes a re-usable [locust](https://locust.io) container image Dockerfile and a re-usable deployment configuration using [Helm](https://github.com/kubernetes/helm) that will get you load-testing on your Kubernetes clusters in no time.

-This load testing environment uses `locust`; a python based master/worker load testing tool.
-In a nutshell, you use a simple python library to define your loadtests and then launch the master and workers with the file containing the main entry point for your test.
+`locust` is a python based load testing tool that runs in a master/worker configuration.
+To setup your loadtest, you use a simple python library to define tests and then launch the master and workers with the file containing the main entry point for your test.

 Please see the [Locust Home Page](http://locust.io/) for more information on creating and running your load tests.

-This framework simplifies the use of `locust` in kubernetes by offering a `helm` deployment that will get your loadtest out of your `git` repository and running it on a generic locust container.
+This framework simplifies the use of `locust` in kubernetes by offering a `helm` deployment that will get a load test out of your `git` repository before running it on the generic locust container defined in this project's `Dockerfile`.

 ## Prerequisites